 Culture consists of group norms of behavior and the underlying shared values that help keep those norms in place.

-This definition lays out a very important aspect of culture – it exists on more than one level.
+This definition lays out an essential aspect of culture – it exists on more than one level.
 Culture isn’t just behaviors.
 It’s also a supporting infrastructure of beliefs and values that enable those behaviors.

-To effect a real and lasting change, your business must be willing to tackle their cultural issues on both levels.
+To effect a real and lasting change, your business must be willing to tackle its cultural issues on both levels.

 What’s your brand of toxicity?

-Each and every company is a unique creature.
+Every company is a unique creature.
 No two are exactly alike.
 When a company’s culture turns toxic, it takes its own unique path to get there.
-And, that journey determines what form that toxicity will take.
+And that journey determines what form that toxicity will take.